NannyML/nannyml/docs/tutorials/performance_calculation/binary_performance_calculation/standard_metric_calculation.rst

 * *The red horizontal dashed lines* show upper and lower thresholds for alerting purposes.

 * *The red diamond-shaped point markers* in the middle of a chunk indicate that an alert has been raised.
 Alerts are caused by the performance crossing the upper or lower threshold.

-In the *accuracy* plot below, notice that the upper threshold is absent becuase we of the way we specified the thresholds in the initialization of the estimator.

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Calculating Standard Metrics - Binary Classification.ipynb